 Removes 90% feed sulfur without requiring external source of hydrogen, tolerant to sulfur up to 1 000 ppm.

-Reduces CO₂ emissions due to reduced need for fuel gas.
+Reduces CO₂ emissions due to reduced need for fuel gas and possibility to use renewable feeds in gasoline production.

 Advantages of Methaforming